zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 1. DNase I digestions can be performed directly in the Binding Tube.
 For DNase I digestion, use a final reaction volume of 20 ul for each sample.
     - Please follow the DNase I supplier's instructions for DNase I digestion and inactivation directly in the Binding Tube.
 (Note: After inactivation of DNase, RNA sample can be used directly for downstream applications.)
 2. Once the DNase I digestion and inactivation are completed, centrifuge the Binding Tube briefly and place it on ice for further downstream applications.
-If you are not going ot analyze the samples immediately, store the tube at -80 C° untiluse
+If you are not going ot analyze the samples immediately, store the tube at -80 ºC until use

 ## Quality Control (QC)